 Museums and nonprofits can participate in advocacy and advocate on behalf of their mission, including during an election year.
-Updated AAM Guide to Election Year Activities Coming Soon!
+See our updated AAM Guide to Election Year Activities!

 This brief from Nonprofit Vote explains how nonprofits can work on ballot measures and how ballot measures are different from candidate elections.
 Bolder Advocacy provides this Ballot Measures Toolkit page, with detailed linked resources on engaging in ballot measures, and this Ballot Measures and Public Charities fact sheet.